tonyskidmore/azure-ai-demo/bootstrap/README.md

 If you find yourself in a position that things have not destroyed correctly you can take manual steps to tidy up:

 * In Azure DevOps delete the `azure-ai-demo` project
-* In Azure DevOps at the Organization level remove teh `vmss-bootstrap-pool` and any `vmss-agent-pool-*` agent pools that were created by the demo environment
+* In Azure DevOps at the Organization level remove the `vmss-bootstrap-pool` agent pool.
-* In Azure delete the `rg-demo-azure-devops-vmss` resource group
+* In Azure delete the `rg-azure-ai-demo` and `rg-azure-ai-demo-bootstrap` resource groups.
-* Locally from the `demo_environment` directory remove `terraform.tfstate*`
+* Locally from the `bootstrap` directory remove `terraform.tfstate*`